addyosmani/backbone-fundamentals/backbone-fundamentals.md

 expect($('#some-fixture')).to<the rest of your matcher would go here>
 ```

-The jasmine-jquery plugin is by default setup to load fixtures from a specific directory: spec/javascripts/fixtures.
+The jasmine-jquery plugin loads fixtures from a directory named spec/javascripts/fixtures by default.
 If you wish to configure this path you can do so by initially setting ```jasmine.getFixtures().fixturesPath = 'your custom path'```.

 Finally, jasmine-jquery includes support for spying on jQuery events without the need for any extra plumbing work.
 This can be done using the ```spyOnEvent()``` and ```assert(eventName).toHaveBeenTriggered(selector)``` functions.
-An example of usage may look as follows:
+For example:

 ```javascript
 spyOnEvent($('#el'), 'click');